Shah Rukh Khan: Personal life

 Khan married Gauri Chibber, a Punjabi Hindu, in a traditional Hindu wedding ceremony on 25 October 1991, after a six-year courtship.
 They have a son Aryan (born 1997) and a daughter Suhana (born 2000).
 In 2013, they became parents of a third child named AbRam, who was born through a surrogate mother.
-Both his elder children have made their debut in the entertainment industry; Khan has stated that Aryan studied filmmaking at the USC School of Cinematic Arts in California, co-wrote and directed a Netflix series called The Ba***ds of Bollywood, while Suhana, who served as assistant director for Khan's film Zero (2018), has studied drama and acting at NYU's Tisch School of the Arts.
-She made her debut in the Netflix The Archies.
+Both of his elder children have made their debut in the entertainment industry; Khan has stated that Aryan studied filmmaking at the USC School of Cinematic Arts in California, co-wrote and directed a Netflix series titled The Ba***ds of Bollywood, while Suhana, who served as assistant director for Khan's film Zero (2018), has studied drama and acting at NYU's Tisch School of the Arts.
+She made her debut in the Netflix film The Archies.
 Suhana made her acting debut in November 2019, in a short film titled The Grey Part of Blue.
 According to Khan, while he strongly believes in Islam, he also values his wife's religion.
 His children follow both religions; at his home the Qur'an is situated next to the murti of Hindu deities.

 Although Khan was given the birth name Shahrukh Khan, he prefers his name to be written as Shah Rukh Khan, and is commonly referred to by the initialism SRK.

-In addition to his family life, Khan has been the subject of media speculation regarding his alleged relationship with actress Priyanka Chopra.
-Rumours of an affair between the two circulated widely in the early 2010s, though both actors publicly dismissed or avoided comment on the subject.
-In 2025, advertising professional Prahlad Kakkar suggested that Chopra had regarded the alleged affair as "serious and personal," while also noting her decision not to address the rumours publicly.
-Friends of Khan, including film producer Vivek Vaswani, have dismissed such reports, describing him as "a one-woman man" devoted to his wife.
-No confirmation of a romantic relationship between Khan and Chopra has ever been made by either party.

 As of October 2025, Khan has a net worth of $1.4 billion.